Geeksltd/Olive/Services/Olive.Microservices/Integration.md

 # Under the hood: The generated proxy dll
-When running generate-proxy.exe a static class will be generated with the *same class name and namespace* as the Api controller.
+When running generate-proxy.exe a class will be generated with the *same class name and namespace* as the Api controller.

 ```csharp
 namespace MyPublisherService